jachee-admin/templating-kit/templates/sql/oracle/explain_plan/process.md

 | 3    | `SELECT * FROM TABLE(DBMS_XPLAN.DISPLAY_CURSOR(NULL, NULL, 'ALLSTATS LAST'));` | see the *actual* plan        |
 | 4    | Optional: use `sql_id` from `V$SQL` for cross-session analysis                 | deep dive or historic lookup |

----

-Would you like me to show you a **sample `DBMS_XPLAN.DISPLAY_CURSOR` output** (annotated line by line) so you can see how to interpret estimated vs. actual rows, CPU, and I/O?